RobertKozak/MonoMobile.Views/README.markdown

 1. Because MonoTouch has a very aggressive linker if you bind to something like "Entry.TextAlignment" it can fail if TextAlignment is not used directly.
-I plan on exposing the most common properties to link to in each element in a Region called BinableProperties.
+I plan on exposing the most common properties to link to in each element in a Region called BindableProperties.

 2. Because of the way I am doing Generics in Root<T> (and possibly Element<T>) I need to investigate another way of doing this.
 One of